gchafouleas/IFT6390---Kaggle-Competition/README.md

 ```
 python main.py
 ```

+The main.py contains the code to train and test the Naive bayes with the loaded data.

+The naive_bayes_classifier.py is the class containing the code of the naive_bayes_classifier.

+The preproces_data.py is the class containing the preprocessing done to generate the vocabulary and normalize the data.

 It is configured to run spliting the train into a train an valid set and tuning on a range of alpha values for the hyperparamters.
 Picking the best alpha and test set with the best tuned alpha.